 Sharing a memory does a lot of good to the soul of someone going through grief.
 First, it gives the griever another perspective of their loved one.
 In every relationship, there are always going to be good and bad experiences – and both will most likely be replayed in the grieving spouse’s mind.
 By giving him one or more pleasant memories you shared with the deceased person, you strengthen the links to those good events in his brain.

 Sharing good memories also puts your friend in a better mindset and may help him prevent spiraling downward into depression.
-In fact, if you have several good memories, you might spread them out over time to share with your friend, giving him another boost of positive energy that will last at least for a little while.
+In fact, if you have several good memories, you might spread them out over time to share with your friend, giving him multiple boosts of positive energy that will last at least for a little while.

 3 – Comforting a Widower with Your Heart Through Food

 During the grieving process, making one’s own meals often seems like too much effort.
-Once the widower stops eating regular meals, it’s too easy for him to start developing deficiencies of B vitamins and minerals such as calcium and magnesium.
-A B vitamin deficiency, and deficiency of calcium and magnesium as well as a vitamin D deficiency will contribute to poor moods and depression.
+Once the widower stops eating regular meals, it’s too easy for him to start developing deficiencies in B vitamins and minerals such as calcium and magnesium.
+A vitamin B deficiency, and deficiency of calcium and magnesium as well as a vitamin D deficiency will contribute to poor moods and depression.

 One of the best things you can do is make sure the widower is eating regular meals.
-Getting him qualified for Meals on Wheels or bringing in one of his favorite meals can help this process.
-Also, consider the idea of checking with the person to insure he is taking at least a multivitamin/mineral tablets, their vitamin D status is good (about 65-75 ng/ml is excellent), and extra calcium and magnesium (these are difficult to get in the normal diet).
+Getting him qualified for Meals on Wheels or bringing one of his favorite meals to his house can help this process.
+Also, consider the idea of checking with the person to ensure he is taking at least a multivitamin/mineral tablet (this is our recommended multivitamin for men over 50, that their vitamin D daily intake is good (about 65-75 ng/ml is excellent), and that they’re getting extra calcium and magnesium (these are difficult to get in the normal diet) – this is our favorite supplement that is inclusive of all of these – vitamin D, calcium, and magnesium, all of which support overall bone health.

 4 – Comforting a Widower with Your Heart Through Action

-Another action that has long-reaching benefits is to consider giving the widower a bottle of the Bach Flower Emergency Rescue Formula Remedies.
+Another action that has long-reaching benefits is to consider giving the widower a tin of the Bach Flower Emergency Rescue Formula Remedies Pastilles.

 25 comments